SpeculativeCoder/UnrealEngine-HTML5-ES3/TROUBLESHOOTING.md

 Then do **Right Click -> Rebuild Selection** to force rebuild the .NET programs.
 Seems to fix the issue.

 ### When packaging HTML5 you see: "WARNING: Library XXX as not resolvable to a file when used in Module 'XXX'"

+_Note: Should be fixed as of [this commit](https://github.com/SpeculativeCoder/UnrealEngine/commit/3552c51f1a81aeb94f4bf1de5a347986bd5e3ca1) - update to the latest version of the fork avoid this issue_

 The XXX is usually PhysX.
 This seems to occur when HTML5Setup.sh randomly fails to properly build PhysX (or some other third party library) with an error like ```mingw32-make.exe[2]: write error: stdout``` but doesn't actually stop the ./HTML5Setup.sh build so it is easy to miss and you will only notice when then trying to package for HTML5.